AdobeDocs/analytics.en/help/implement/vars/plugins/p-fo.md

 # Adobe plug-in: p_fo (Page First Only)

-> [!IMPORTANT] This plug-in is provided by Adobe consulting as a courtesy to help gain more value out of your use of Adobe Analytics.
+> [!IMPORTANT] This plug-in is provided by Adobe Consulting as a courtesy to help gain more value out of your use of Adobe Analytics.
 Adobe Customer Care does not provide support with this plug-in, including installation or troubleshooting.
 If you require help with this plug-in, contact your organization's Account Manager.
 They can arrange a meeting with a consultant for assistance.

-## Purpose of This Plugin

-### What does this plug-in do?
-The p_fo (pageFirstOnly) plug-in is a utility that checks for the existence of a specific JavaScript object.
-If the object doesn't exist, then the plug-in creates the object and returns the value of true.
-This would be the first and only time the plug-in would create this object on the current page (hence the name, pageFirstOnly)
+The `p_fo` plug-in is a utility that checks for the existence of a specific JavaScript object.
+If the object doesn't exist, then the plug-in creates the object and returns `true`.
+If the JavaScript object already exists on the page, then it returns `false`.
+This plug-in is useful to run code exactly once on a page.
+Several other plug-ins rely on this code to work.
+This plug-in is unnecessary if you're not worried about how many times code runs on a page, or if you don't use any dependent plug-ins.

-If the JavaScript object already exists on the page, then the function will return the value of false

-### Why should I use this plug-in?
-The doPlugins function, which is a key part of any Adobe Analytics/AppMeasurement deployment, has the potential to run multiple times while a visitor interacts with a single page even though certain portions of the doPlugins code might not have been meant to run so often.
-Inadvertently running doPlugins multiple times per page might produce inaccurate data before Adobe Analytics is meant to send a server call.

-p_fo allows you to add a conditional statement that will run code (in doPlugins or anywhere else) only if a specific JavaScript object hasn't been created yet on the page.
-If the JavaScript object hasn't yet been created, the plug-in will create the object automatically, which in turn (by its mere existence) will prevent the code that would have just run from running again.

-### Why shouldn't I use this plug-in?
-If you don't care how often a certain piece of JavaScript code runs on a page, then you have no need for the p_fo plug-in.

-## Prerequisites
-You must have AppMeasurement (i.e. the base Adobe Analytics Code) to run this plug-in

-## How to Deploy

-You may use one of the following three methods to deploy the p_fo plug-in.
-If you use a different tag management system besides Adobe Experience Platform Launch, please consult that product's documentation on how to add plug-in code to your implementation.

 ## Install the plug-in using the Adobe Experience Platform Launch extension